-We were generously rewarded the next day with a delivery of extra shrimp, corn and potatoes from the party.
-I have been having a calling for shrimp and corn chowder lately, and have been meaning to whip one up for the last few weeks.
+We were generously rewarded the next day with a delivery of extra shrimp, corn, and potatoes from the party.
+I’ve been having a calling for shrimp and corn chowder lately, and have been meaning to whip one up for the last few weeks.
 This usually comes about this time of year for me when there is an abundance of corn all around me – from my own garden or the farm down the street.
 Even the grocery store is practically giving it away.I went straight to work.
 This was going to be an easy job because everything was already cooked.
 All I needed to do was get the corn off the cobs, cut up the potatoes, and peel the shrimp and crab.

 Late Summer Corn and Shrimp Chowder